kawai125/OpenFFT_Cpp_wrapper/README.md

      fft_mngr.gather_array( &( YourGlobalOutput[0][0][0] ), your_output, tgt_proc );
      ```
      These 'gather' functions accept any type of 3D/4D array and buffer (defined as template class).
+     The gather interface may reduce data transport than using `MPI_Reduce()` or `MPI_Allreduce()` to make global array.

    - Apply your function between global 3D/4D array and local input/output buffer.
      ```c++